 Travel has certainly changed since the introduction of iPhones and other SmartPhones.
 Now, we have access to maps, user reviews, booking tools, and so much more, right at our fingertips!
 But with all of the apps that are available, how do you know which are worth downloading?
-Here’s our guide to the best apps to download for family travel, split out by category.
+Here’s our guide to the best travel apps for families, split out by category.
+Some are available for free, while others charge a small fee or offer in app purchases.

 I use PicTapGo when I need to make quick, easy changes to my photos.
 There are a variety of filters offered, and you can save a “recipe” of filters for later use.
 I especially like to use the “lights on” filter to brighten my darker pictures.